andykdy/CPSC427-VAPE/playable-game.md

 ## Additional grpahical effects
 Explosion particle effects were added, and are generated upon enemy deaths.
 Particle Effects are used for the boss2 laser beams.
-TODO - New vamp mode graphical effects,
+New vamp mode graphical effects were planned, but were unable to be implemented in time.
+Will be moved into final milestone.

 ## Bug Fixes
 Fixed the bug in destruction code that was causing a segfault when attempting to the main menu.